cleitonsouza01/docker-wordpress/README.md

 - nginx-gen
 - nginx-letsencrypt

-This is based in docker-compose-letsencrypt-nginx-proxy-companion containers (more info in https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion)
+This is based in docker-letsencrypt containers (more info in https://github.com/evertramos/docker-letsencrypt)

 A special thanks to letsencrypt that become possible secure internet giving SSL TLS certificate for free.
 More info about letencrypt project you can get in https://letsencrypt.org/